The Horn Blows at Midnight: Adaptation in other media

 The script was re-worked into an episode of radio's Ford Theater, broadcast March 4, 1949.
 Jack Benny reprised his character of Athanael, with Claude Rains now playing the Chief.
 This time the story was told in a straightforward fashion, with Benny actually playing an angel sent to Earth to blow the horn, as opposed to the dream scenario of the film.
 The radio story focuses on Athaniel's moral dilemma about whether or not the people of Earth, just suffering World War II, deserved to be extinguished with the Earth or given another chance.

 A live television adaptation of the radio script was presented as a segment of Omnibus on November 29, 1953, with Benny again playing Athaniel, and Dorothy Malone as Elizabeth.
 In 2013, this version was issued on an exclusive DVD available to those who purchased The Jack Benny Program: The Lost Episodes from distributor Shout Factory's website.

 The 1945 movie itself was released on DVD by Warner Archives in November 2013.

 Legacy

-In addition to Benny's jokes on the film, composer Franz Waxman reworked some of his music for the film in a comic Overture for Orchestra that he performed on occasion.

-Possibly Benny's most memorable gag involving the film occurred in the 1957 episode of his TV show, Jack's Life Story, in which Benny drives to 20th Century Fox to discuss a movie based on his life.
-At the front gate, he casually asks the guard (Mel Blanc) if he saw the movie.
-"Saw it?", yelled Blanc.
-"I DIRECTED IT!!!"
+In a 1957 episode of his TV show, Jack's Life Story, Benny drives to 20th Century Fox to discuss a movie based on his life.
+At the studio lot, he casually asks the parking attendant (played by Mel Blanc, a close friend of Benny's) if he saw the movie.
+Blanc replies, "I directed it!"